zmughal-experiment/decl-cm-playground/README.md

 One approach that I'm thinking through is that CM systems could use a knowledge management system.
 This is already implemented in CFEngine 3 using Topic Maps.
+What I am after here is not gathering facts about a running system, but capturing facts about what makes up a final system and all its components.
+This would give a hierarchical model along with dependencies between the components.

 There is also a slightly related area called "knowledge-based configuration".
 This is more about using knowledge representation to model software product